 Informational interviews can be conducted with people you already know or with professionals referred to you through informal contacts: faculty, family, friends, alumni, professional associations, and Center staff.
-You may want to consult the Alumni Relations Office website about events of Vanderbilt Alumni organizations and other opportunities for networking.
+Consult the Alumni Relations Office website to learn about events held by Vanderbilt alumni organizations and other opportunities for networking.
 To identify other leads, consider browsing recent and back issues of the Vanderbilt Alumni Magazine, which contains alumni career information.

-Prepare the questions that you want to ask ahead of time.
+Prepare your questions ahead of time.
 Reviewing these general information interview questions will give you a place to start.
-However, after researching information about the particular job and field of the interviewee, you should be able to develop specific questions.
+However, after researching the interviewee’s particular job and field, you should be able to develop specific questions.
 Having them in writing and taking some notes is fine.